JoakimChan/Databaser_Evenemanghantering/documentation/Test.md

 ### Steps
 1. Create API GET, and PUT requests
-2. Implement a test code that checks the correct status and if the data is correct
+2. Implement a test code in Postman that checks the correct status and if the data is correct
 3. Send: /Test /9. /GET-request - getAllEvent (to store tempID)
 4. Send: /Test /9. /PUT-request - updateEvent
 5. Send: /Test /9. /GET-request - getOneEvent